psu13/mutable-hakyll/draft/quantum.md

 $$\langle \psi | \phi \rangle
 $$

-and its value is either a real or complex number[^2].
+and its value is either a real or complex number.

+Now we see a bit of the utility of this strange bracket notation.
+In Dirac's terminology the $| \psi \rangle$ is a "ket" or "ket vector" and the $\langle \psi |$ is a "bra".
+So you put them together and you get a "bra ket" or ["braket"](https://en.wikipedia.org/wiki/Bra–ket_notation).
+So all of this silliness is in service of a bad pun.

+Those wacky physicists thought this joke was so funny that we've been stuck with this notation for a hundred years now.

 As always, I refer you to wikipedia for the [comprehensive list of important inner product facts](https://en.wikipedia.org/wiki/Inner_product_space#Definition).

 We can use the inner product to define a notion of distance in a Hilbert space that is